Talks and Games

 Have student film insects and flowers and make a story.

-Create a presentation as show it at assembly to the school.
+Create a presentation and show it at school assembly.

 Have students collect amazing Honeybee facts.
 Interesting in itself